-The use of our net operating loss carryforwards and research tax credits may be limited.\
+The use of our net operating loss carryforwards and research tax credits may be limited.

 Our net operating loss carryforwards and research and development tax credits may expire and not be used.
-As of December 31, 2010, we have generated federal and state net operating loss carryforwards of approximately \$219.3 million and \$224.7 million, respectively.
-We also have federal and state research and development tax credit carryforwards of approximately \$4.2 million and \$2.2 million, respectively.
-Our net operating loss carryforwards will begin expiring in 2024 for federal purposes and 2018 for state purposes if we have not used them prior to that time.
+As of December 31, 2011, we had generated federal and state net operating loss carryforwards of approximately \$306.5 million and \$310.0 million, respectively.
+We also had federal and state research and development tax credit carryforwards of approximately \$4.8 million and \$2.8 million, respectively.
+Our net operating loss carryforwards will begin expiring in 2024 for federal purposes and 2014 for state purposes if we have not used them prior to that time.
 Our federal tax credits will begin expiring in 2024 unless previously used and our state tax credits carryforward indefinitely.
 Additionally, under Internal Revenue Code Sections 382 and 383, the annual use of our net operating loss carryforwards and research tax credits will be limited in the event a cumulative change in our ownership occurs within a three-year period.
-We expect to complete an analysis as to whether such a change of ownership has occurred in the next 12 months, and in such an event, we may be limited to the amount of net operating loss carryforwards and research tax credits before they expire.
-In addition, California and certain states have suspended use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
+We expect to complete an analysis as to whether such a change of ownership has occurred in the next twelve months, and in such an event, we may be limited to the amount of net operating loss carryforwards and research tax credits that could be utilized annually in the future to offset taxable income.
+Any such annual limitation may significantly reduce the utilization of the net operating loss carryforwards and research tax credits before they expire.
+In addition, certain states have suspended the use of net operating loss carryforwards for certain taxable years, and other states are considering similar measures.
+Currently, California allows companies to utilize their net operating losses, however, new legislation could suspend the use of those losses in the future.
 As a result, we may incur higher state income tax expense in the future.
 Depending on our future tax position, continued suspension of our ability to use net operating loss carryforwards in states in which we are subject to income tax could have an adverse impact on our operating results and financial condition.